 What glass doesn’t like is blunt trauma.
 That’s a high impact with a narrow item.
 While this can cause the glass to shatter, properly designed flooring should still be entirely structurally sound.
 When used as intended (coupled with a failure redundancy), glass is a highly durable and safe material.

-This myth is less related to safety, but there is a prevailing idea in the world of architectural glass that because the material is glass it has to be transparent.
+This myth is less related to safety, but there is a prevailing idea in the world of building with glass floors that because the material is glass it has to be transparent.
 For many, transparency poses modesty- and privacy-related concerns.
 From stairways to walkable skylights, it’s not always desirable to be able to see the people walking above from below.

 Luckily, glass is a highly customizable material.
-It can be created with a frosted appearance, or it can incorporate designs, textures, or colors that obscure visibility.
-(This customization is most often done through glass casting, or glass slumping.)
+It can be created with a frosted appearance, or it can incorporate designs, textures, or Jockimo's TRUE Colors colored glass that obscure visibility.
+(This customization is most often done through glass casting.)
 If privacy issues are a concern, there are many ways to ensure modesty while still capitalizing on the design aesthetics of glass and allowing all that natural light to filter through to multiple levels of the building.

 Safety Matters.
 Ask Questions.

 Whether you’re ordering from Jockimo or not, our first priority is everyone’s safety.
-If you have any questions, concerns, or hesitations about a glass flooring project—no matter what stage it’s in—please feel free to reach out.
+If you have any questions, concerns, or hesitations about glass floors in houses or any other building with a glass floor—no matter what stage it’s in—please feel free to reach out.
 We’ve been in the glass business for decades and would love to lend our expertise to ensure any glass flooring project is just as safe as it is beautiful.

 Ready for More?
 Here is a Related Article: